Kritchanaxt/Node-Express/README.md

 # Node&Express Basic
-Study the basics of Node.js and Express to learn API connections.
+Study the fundamentals of Node.js and Express to grasp API connections.